Chapter 3:

 Part 4

+With the radio blaring loud rock music, any conversation in the backseat was shielded from eavesdropping.
 “Hey, Spike, what do you think Vernon wants to talk about?”
-Katie leaned close, whispering to Nicolaus, eliciting a stifled yelp as her breath tickled his ear.
-The radio blaring loud rock music in the car aided in their secrecy.
+Katie whispered, eliciting a stifled yelp as her breath tickled Nicolaus’s ear.

-“I’ve got no idea, really…heheh…” Nicolaus scooched aside, averting his eyes as Katie’s moderately low-cut shirt presented her sizeable cleavage.
-The redhead’s pale skin had freckles, Nicolaus knew that, but he became keenly aware of the freckles extending down onto her breasts as well.
+“I’ve got no idea, really…heheh…” Nicolaus scooched aside, averting his gaze from Katie’s moderately low-cut shirt presenting sizeable cleavage.
+The redhead’s pale skin had freckles, Nicolaus knew that, but he became keenly aware of them extending down onto her breasts as well.
 (Just back up a little, please!
+This is why I wanted to sit up front!
 Everything from her looks, her attitude and even her scent are pleasant.
 I’ve got to keep myself under control.
 Fuck, why is she so much my type?!)
-Unable to back up further, as the car door blocked him, Nicolaus conceded to simply ignoring the woman’s charm.
+Unable to back further into the car door, Nicolaus conceded to simply ignoring the woman’s charm.

 “I guess we’ll have to wait until we get there.”

 “You two together?”
-The driver said as he lowered the volume of the radio with a voice more menacing than his looks.
+The driver asked, lowering the volume of the radio and with a voice more menacing than his looks.

 “Oh no, we’re just friends.”
-Even though Nicolaus knew that already it didn’t save him from the impact of having Katie state it so bluntly.
+Even though Nicolaus knew that already his feelings weren’t spared the impact of having Katie stated it so bluntly.

 “I see.
 Just wondering, because you two seem close.”